josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-why">

 **Why**? <br />
-The Angular Dependency Injection \(DI\) mechanism resolves a service's own dependencies based on the declared types of that service's constructor parameters.
+The Angular Dependency Injection \(DI\) mechanism resolves the dependencies of a service based on the declared types of the constructor parameters of that service.

 </div>